→ Download the Composition competition rules (PDF)

 - Kaija Saariaho, composer (Finland)

-- Yves Castagnet, organist (France)
+- Yves Castagnet, organist and composer (France)

 - Bernard Foccroulle, organist and composer (Belgium)